paper7745/SOIP/README.md

 https://drive.google.com/file/d/1S-dDljxz-_F39shlZ5D99aKB24DGa2nN/view?usp=sharing

-Unzip it and place it in the main directory ``./``.
+2. Unzip it and place it in the main directory ``./``.

-2. You must to have a usb camera to detect your face and make sure you have successfully installed.
+3. To have a live demo, please get ready with a usb camera.

-3. And then, run the ``demo.py``
+4. Run the ``demo.py``

 > python demo.py

-4. For better performance, we strongly recommend using the same version as ours.
+5. For better performance, we strongly recommend using the same version as ours.